cyrusmaz/prodman/README.md

 # Introduction

+prodman is a time management tool I created to optimize my own productivity and minimize procrastination.
+I use it to plan, track, and analyze my time and my habits.
+Additionally, prodman incorporates mechanisms to minimize devation from my planned schedule (*hassler*), and provide positive reinforcements for sticking to my planned schedule (*applause*).

-prodman is a time management tool I wrote to optimize my own productivity.
-In some sense, it can be thought of as a Pomodoro technique (https://en.wikipedia.org/wiki/Pomodoro_Technique) timer on steroids. prodman is written entirely in Python; its visualization features rely heavily on dash (https://plotly.com/dash/), but it has a fully functional commandline interface.
-Since I primarily work on a Mac, prodman's vocal cues are written for OS X - but can easily be adapted to other operating systems.
+In some sense, it can be thought of as a Pomodoro technique (https://en.wikipedia.org/wiki/Pomodoro_Technique) timer on (a lot of) steroids. prodman is written entirely in Python; its visualization features rely heavily on Dash (https://plotly.com/dash/), but it has a fully functional commandline interface that may be utilized without the graphical features.
+Since I primarily work on a Mac, prodman's vocal cues are written for OS X - but may easily be adapted to other operating systems.

 # Usage:

+## GUI:
 ### Tracker
 This is where most of the user's time will be spent.
 The Tracker gives the user cues about what task/focus to concentrate on at a given time, based on a schedule that the user has built under the Schedule tab, and deployed.
 The Tracker contains numerical analytics updated every second, and graphical analytics updated every 10 seconds.